williamjameswillis/easyjet/README.md

 ## Improvements to make

 If I was working at the BBC i would be working with the developers of the BBC Sport website and adding far more data-test selectors to make the script i have written more resistant to changes.
-Some of the selectors i have used are brittle.
+Some of the selectors i have used are brittle - this is also poor from an accessibility angle.
+If i was to add an accessibility library like axe-core this would likely fail a lot of assertions,

+Write out more data into a csv file and then send it somewhere to allow further analysis.

+Currently its hardcoded for Premier League teams only but this could also be a parameter passed in to allow analysis of any team.

+If requirement was for analysis of more than one team, ensure it can be ran concurrently up to an agreed level (then further for NFT).

 Build ci/cd pipelines that executes this test automatically in a docker job on push up.